 Each swap transaction has an established fixed price.
 When the settlement price is above the fixed price, the Company pays its counterparty an amount equal to the difference between the settlement price and the fixed price multiplied by the hedged contract volume.
-When the settlement price is below the fixed price, the counterparty pays the Company an amount equal to the difference between the fixed price multiplied by the hedged contract volume.
+When the settlement price is below the fixed price, the counterparty pays the Company an amount equal to the difference between the settlement price and the fixed price multiplied by the hedged contract volume.